Korey Lee Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- His last appearance was on Tuesday against the Chicago White Sox, when the righty tossed five innings, surrendering six earned runs while allowing nine hits.
+- In his last appearance on Tuesday, the righty threw five innings against the Chicago White Sox, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.